-Before whole life insurance existed, life insurance was something that was purchased on a yearly, monthly or even a weekly basis.
+Before whole life insurance existed, life insurance was something that was purchased on a yearly, monthly, or even a weekly basis.
 An option to continually renew insurance coverage was guaranteed by the insurance company without the requirement of the insured having to undergo more underwriting.
-All that was required to renew the contract was to pay a higher premium payment to cover the increasing risk that the insurance company might have to pay a death benefit as the insured aged.
+All that was required to renew the contract was to pay a higher premium payment to cover the increased risk that the insurance company might have to pay a death benefit as the insured aged.

 Whole life insurance eliminated the need for ever-increasing premium payments by establishing a guaranteed fixed premium for the entire life of the insured.
 It also allowed a person to evaluate when the cash values in the policy would become more than all the premiums that had been paid for the policy up to that time.
 This made it possible for a person to see when the cost of insurance was overcome by the equity in the policy.

 As this new life insurance contract lasted for the entire lifetime of the insured, and not merely for a certain time period of the insured’s life, it was named “whole life” insurance.
 Whole life insurance became the product known for guarantees, both for increasing death benefits and for the cash value that it developed.
-For once, actual ownership of the death benefit, not merely more premium payments, was possible when purchasing life insurance coverage.
+For once, the actual ownership of the death benefit, not merely more premium payments, was possible when purchasing life insurance coverage.

 “How long does it take for whole life insurance to build cash value?”
-The cash value of whole life insurance can accrue slowly or more rapidly depending on policy design but also age and health of the insured.
-Most of the time we find that policy design is the primary reason for cash value accrual.
-That said, you can evaluate the factors that influence how much cash value your policy builds and the rate at which it does so.
+The cash value of whole life insurance can accrue slowly or more rapidly depending on the policy design and also on the age and health of the insured.
+Most of the time we find that the policy design is the primary factor for better cash value accumulation.

-We’ve also included a table farther along in the article that illustrates the growth of cash value in a whole life insurance policy.
+We’ve also included a table farther along in the article that illustrates the growth of whole life insurance with cash value.